Definition of Deus Ex Machina

-The use of deus ex machina is discouraged for the reason that the presence of it within a plot is viewed as a sign of an ill-structured plot.
-The explanation that the critics provide for bearing the above stated view is that the writer’s sudden resort to random, insupportable and unbelievable twists for the purpose of procuring an ending highlights the inherent deficiencies of the plot.
-Hence, deus ex machina is a rather debatable and often criticized form of literary device.
+The use of deus ex machina is discouraged, for the reason that the presence of it within a plot is viewed as a sign of an ill-structured plot.
+The explanation that the critics provide for this view is that the writer’s sudden resort to random, insupportable, and unbelievable twists for the purpose of procuring an ending, highlights the inherent deficiencies of the plot.
+Hence, deus ex machina is a rather debatable, and often criticized, form of literary device.

 Deus Ex Machina Examples

-Medea: When Medea is shown in the chariot of the sun god Helios, the god himself isn’t present.
-From her vantage point in the chariot she watches the grieving Jason.
-The argument goes about that this specific scene is an illustration of the employment of the device within the plot of the tragedy.
+When Medea is shown in the chariot of the sun god Helios, the god himself isn’t present.
+From her vantage point in the chariot, she watches the grieving Jason.
+The argument goes about that this specific scene is an illustration of the employment of the deus ex machina device within the plot of the tragedy.

-Hippolytus: There are three deities present in this play: the jealous Aphrodite, Artemis the object of Hippolytu’s affection, and vengeful Poseidon.
-However it is only Artemis who appears.
-She explains to Theseus that Hippolytus was innocent all along and that it was Aphrodite who had sinned and caused all the grief.
+There are three deities present in this play: the jealous Aphrodite, Artemis the object of Hippolytus’ affection, and vengeful Poseidon.
+However, it is only Artemis who appears.
+She explains to Theseus that Hippolytus was innocent all along, and that it was Aphrodite who had sinned and caused all the grief.
 Artemis also promises to destroy any man Aphrodite ever loves.

-Orestes: Apollo appears on stage to bring things in order.
-Apollo clears the situation by informing that Helen had been put amongst the stars and therefore Menelaus should return to Sparta.
-He also orders Orestes to travel to Athens to stand trial in their court and ensures him of his subsequent acquittal.
-Further, Apollo states that Orestes will marry Hermione and that Pylades and Electra will also marry.
+Apollo appears on stage to bring things in order.
+Apollo clears the situation by informing the characters (and the audience) that Helen had been put amongst the stars, and therefore Menelaus should return to Sparta.
+He also orders Orestes to travel to Athens to stand trial in their court, and ensures him of his subsequent acquittal.
+Further, Apollo states that Orestes will marry Hermione, and that Pylades and Electra will also marry.

 The tool of deus ex machina remains a popular one even today, being employed in modern films, novels, and short stories.
 However the scope of the term has been effectively widened to present it as a multifaceted tool.

-It can be employed for the purposes of moving a story forward or when the writer has “painted himself into a corner” and finds no other escape.
-He uses this to surprise the audience, to bring a happy ending into a tale, or as a comedic device.
+It can be employed for the purposes of moving a story forward, or when the writer has “painted himself into a corner” and finds no other escape.
+He uses this to surprise the audience, to bring a happy ending to the tale, or as a comedic device.